June 17th, 1994

 June 17th, 1994 is a documentary film by Brett Morgen released as part of ESPN's 30 for 30 series.

 Summary

-The documentary details the events of June 17, 1994, in which several noteworthy sporting events occurred during the police chase of O. J. Simpson.
+The documentary details the events of Friday, June 17, 1994, in which several noteworthy sporting events occurred during the police chase of O. J. Simpson.
 Morgen says the diversity of the events provides an opportunity "to look at the soul of America".

-The documentary features no narration and also no interviews and consists simply of music set to clips from news sources during the day.
+The documentary features no narration and also no interviews and consists simply of clips from news sources throughout the day.

 There are rare clips of sportscasters like Chris Berman and Bob Costas talking to their producers about how to deal with the O.J. story within the context of the events they were covering.